The RD1st Coaching Course

 Advanced Communication

-Previous participants have included a wide range of people working as freelancers or in employed roles in the creative, cultural, heritage, charity, therapeutic and education sectors including artists, arts managers, consultants, clinical psychologists, theatre directors, choreographers, facilitators, fundraisers and Fellows of the Clore Cultural and Clore Social Leadership programmes.
+Previous participants have included a wide range of people working as freelancers or in employed roles in the creative, cultural, heritage, charity, therapeutic and education sectors including artists, arts managers, consultants, clinical psychologists, counsellors, theatre directors, choreographers, facilitators, fundraisers and Fellows of the Clore Cultural and Clore Social Leadership programmes.

 Some testimonials from previous participants give a further flavour of the course and what to expect.